 Lincoln State Park

 Visit Lincoln State Park and discover Indiana’s past throughout 10 miles of hiking trails, rolling forested hills, and two scenic lakes.
-You can sleep among the trees in the lakeside campground, log cabins, or group cottages.
+Sleep among the trees in the lakeside campground, log cabins, or group cottages.

-Young Abe Lincoln spent part of his youth in the 1,747-acre park, which was established in 1932 as a memorial to his mother, Nancy Hanks Lincoln.
-The State Park is home to the Lincoln Bicentennial Plaza that celebrates Lincoln’s 200th birthday and to the Nature Center, featuring interactive exhibits for the entire family.
+Young Abe Lincoln spent part of his youth in what is now a 2,026-acre park.
+Lincoln State Park was established in 1932 as a memorial to his mother, Nancy Hanks Lincoln.
+The park is home to the Lincoln Bicentennial Plaza that celebrates Lincoln’s 200th birthday and to the Nature Center, featuring interactive exhibits for the entire family.

 The Civilian Conservation Corps (CCC) was instrumental in establishing the recreational facilities now found in the park.
 The CCC was a national program designed to provide jobs for unemployed young men during the Great Depression.
 At Lincoln State Park, CCC crews built beautiful Lake Lincoln, lakeside shelter, the boat rental building (formerly a ranger cabin), and many trails.